* Slight spoilers ahead if you haven’t yet seen Silicon Valley season 3. *

 The following are 4 anecdotes from Silicon Valley that can teach you valuable lessons about the product development process for digital transformation.

 Richard, the mastermind behind the Pied Piper compression algorithm in the show, discovers his CEO has shifted direction to a business focus.
 Instead of building a consumer platform, Pied Piper would become a box for enterprise data centers.
 This disconnect derailed the company for much of the show’s third season.

 Inner turmoil and an unclear vision of your “why” will prevent you from succeeding in digital transformation.
 If you don’t have your “why” defined from the start, you risk losing the time-to-market battle and developing a product that no one actually wants.

 Lesson 2: MVP vs. MLP

-The box vs. platform debate throughout the early part of Silicon Valley’s third season boils down to a minimum viable product (MVP) vs. minimum lovable product (MLP) debate.
+The box vs. platform debate throughout the early part of Silicon Valley’s season 3 boils down to a minimum viable product (MVP) vs. minimum lovable product (MLP) debate.
 Jack Barker, the new CEO of Pied Piper, wants to build an enterprise appliance (the box) so the company can get to market quickly, make a profit, and unlock the remainder of the company’s funding.